Tag Archive for: Guitar

 "File:TomScholz.JPG" by Weatherman90 at English Wikipedia is licensed under CC BY 3.0.

-Boston’s remaining original member, Tom Scholz, was a classically trained pianist and an MIT-trained engineer who built out his own recording studio.
+Boston’s remaining original member, Tom Scholz, is a classically trained pianist and an MIT-trained engineer who built out his own recording studio.
 He was 21 when he started learning guitar, a skill he originally thought would just be a hobby.
 But while working as an engineer at Polaroid, Scholz worked on original music that eventually resulted in a record deal.

 Wes Montgomery